cBioPortal/cbioportal/docs/cBioPortal-Web-API.md

 * **pancancerMutations.json** : Bundle of functions to find mutations in several ways
 * **get3dPdb.json** : Bundle of functions to get pdb data and related sequence data
 * **crosscancerquery.json** : Query by Studies and Genes, return profiles and patients
-* **crosscancermutation.json** : Query by Studies and Genes, return patients and mutations
 * **igvlinking.json** : Make igv links for study/case/locus
 * **getMutationAligner.json** : Create URL links to mutation aligner
 * **bioGeneQuery.do** : Create URL links to bioGene